ciscoheat/dataclass/README.md

 ## Manual validation

-All classes implementing `DataClass` will get a static `validate` method that can be used to test if some input date will pass validation:
+All classes implementing `DataClass` will get a static `validate` method that can be used to test if some input will pass validation:

 ```haxe
 class Main {